12 Feb How To Perform A Proper Hip Hinge

 A hip hinge is where the movement pattern occurs at the hips only.
 The hips simply hinge (or flex).

 This keeps the spine in a neutral or optimal position and allows for the hips to generate power and strength.

 The hip hinge is the foundation for the kettlebell swing, but it’s also important for other exercises like squats, deadlifts, good mornings, barbell rows, kettlebell cleans, and kettllebell snatches.

-It may also be a contributor to Olympic weightlifting, although my opinion is that the hip hinge in kettlebells is a very different movement pattern than the power position.
+It may also be a contributor to Olympic weightlifting, although my opinion is that the hip hinge in kettlebells is a very different movement pattern than the power position (as performed in weightlifting).

-Well, we simply need to “hinge” at hip, meaning the movement or axis of rotation occurs around the hip joints.
+Well, you simply need to “hinge” at hips, which means that the movement (or axis of rotation) occurs only at the hip joints.

 Depending on the exercise performed, the degree of motion will change in the hip hinge.

 For example, a barbell row will probably demonstrate more of a hip hinge angle than a kettlebell swing.